zhudavi2/SP2-HDM/README.txt

 - Have interest rate have a larger effect on inflation rate.
 - Have wars and occupation directly and negatively affect LE, MYS, and EYS.
 - Find out some other way to show LE, MYS, and EYS to the player.
+- If your country isn't meeting your domestic consumption of food-related resources, then it should have detrimental effects on your LE.